spryker/spryker-docs/docs/pbc/all/discount-management/discount-management.md

 {% info_block infoBox "Info" %}

-As customers are not aware of the prioritization, they may be confused about the assigned priorities.
-For the scenario above, they might wonder why they get 10% off the pre-discount price of the hockey stick and not—for example, the helmet.
-Thus, in the cases like this one, instead of creating prioritization logic for separate discount types, consider adjusting the discount priority accordingly to avoid customer confusion.
+As customers are not aware of the logic behind discount prioritization, they may be confused about the assigned priorities.
+For the scenario above, they might wonder why they get 10% off the pre-discount price of the hockey stick and not the helmet.
+In cases like this one, instead of creating prioritization logic for separate discount types, consider adjusting the discount priority accordingly to avoid customer confusion.

 {% endinfo_block %}